SEARCH

 Emerging markets such as Brazil, Russia, China, India and countries in Southeast Asia drove much of the sales within health care, garnering a robust 19 percent in comparable growth.
 On the other hand, ongoing economic woes flattened sales in saturated markets such as Europe and the U.S., with a 1 percent decrease in comparable growth.

 Overall, revenue from the health care sector made up 41 percent of the company's group revenue in the fourth quarter.
-Moving forward, Klink said, Philips anticipates U.S. uncertainty around the fiscal cliff will have an impact on profits, but said they expect to see sales even out later in the year.
-"We expect to compete in this challenging environment by developing innovations that will alleviate pressures on health care systems all over the world — not just in U.S. or Europe but also in growth geographies," said Klink.
+Klink anticipates that U.S. uncertainty around the fiscal cliff will have an impact on profits, but also expects sales to even out later in the year.

 You Must Be Logged In To Post A Comment